hrsoup/Poetry_Music_Transformer/README.md

 ## Data Preparation

 - **Poetry Dataset Preparation:** The poetry dataset could be downloaded [here](https://github.com/chinese-poetry/chinese-poetry/).
 The original poetry dataset is in `json/`, which include 260000 Song poems in total.
+Download the data and put it in `Poetry_Dataset/paragraphs/`.
 The level and oblique tones dataset in in `strains/json/`, which include the corresponding tones.
-Put data in the following way, and then run the code in `Poetry_Preprocess.ipynb` one by one. `poetry.txt`, `poetry_pos.txt`, `poetry_tone.txt` will be generated.
+Download the data and put it in `Poetry_Dataset/strains/`.
+Then run the code in `Poetry_Preprocess.ipynb` one by one. `poetry.txt`, `poetry_pos.txt`, `poetry_tone.txt` will be generated.
 These three files are the final files we need.

 <pre>
 Poetry_Dataset